Data-Mining-UMJI/Data-Storage-Under-Revise/hadoop_config/wiki-hadoop.md

 * MapReduce Mechanism:
     - Mapper: see which parts can be processed in parallel instead of in serial.
-    - Reducer: Manipulate the piled parts on each Reducer in parallel.
+    - Reducer: Manipulate the piled parts on each Reducer in parallel, and the default case for Hadoop only has one reducer.
     + Data is passed as {key: value} pairs from Mappers to Reducers.

 * Pseudo-HDFS: